True Multipartite Entanglement Hardy Test: Acknowledgments

-{\it Acknowledgments: } We thank Guruprasad Kar, Sibasish Ghosh and Mohamed Bourennane for stimulating discussions.
-R.R. and M.Z. acknowledge support by Foundation for Polish Science (FNP) TEAM/2011-8/9 project co-financed by EU European Regional Development Fund, and ERC grant QOLAPS(291348).
-M.W. acknowledges support from FNP (HOMING PLUS/2011-4/14) and project QUASAR.
+We thank Guruprasad Kar, Sibasish Ghosh and Mohamed Bourennane for stimulating discussions.
+R.R. acknowledges support by Foundation for Polish Science (FNP) TEAM/2011-8/9 project co-financed by EU European Regional Development Fund, and ERC grant QOLAPS(291348).
+M.W. acknowledges support from FNP (HOMING PLUS/2011-4/14) and NCN Grant No. 2012/05/E/ST2/02352.
+M.\.Z. was supported by project QUASAR.